|

 of Robin Hoad, then why did he appoint the person who made them as his

 associate editor?
+Two,

 how could R.L.
 Stevenson & Associates’ new masters be so sure that